 We are demonstrating these values by our involvement in the UNICEF 'Rights Respected Award.'

-During the summer term we are working towards the UNICEF Rights Respected BRONZE Award.
-The children in class and as part of the class council will be contributing towards this recognition.
+During the summer term we achieved the UNICEF Rights Respected BRONZE Award.
+The children in class and as part of the class council will now be contributing towards the Silver award.

 See link for more details: